 If Latin music is more your vibe, check out La Bellevilloise’s 100% Latino fiesta for eight hours of non-stop Latin music, including salsa, cumbia, reggaeton, batchata, and merengue.
 Featuring live music from three Chilean bands, six DJs from Venezuela, Puerto Rico, and Argentina, dance performances, projections, and tacos bien sûr.

 The holiday season can be a difficult, cold, and lonely time for many, and what better way to give back and start the new year on the right foot than volunteer.
 Les Restos du Coeur is an association that fights against poverty by providing voluntary assistance to those in need, especially access to free meals, and aims to improve their social and economic integration.
-There are a number of ways you can help out.
-Head to their website for more information.
+There are a number of ways you can help out!

 You can also volunteer at Refettorio Paris, a restaurant that is the brainchild of Food for Soul, a non-profit association founded by chef Massimo Bottura.
 Located in the crypt of L’église de la Madeleine, Refettorio serves gourmet meals to underserved communities and those in need: refugees, low-income families, the elderly, and people in situations of social vulnerability.
 You can volunteer to help with their daily dinner service.